-As more PC games are released, it is important to read the minimum or maximum specifications before purchasing it.
-It is a good idea because you don’t want to buy a PC game, get home, install it into your gaming laptop or PC, and find out it doesn’t work because it doesn’t meet your hardware requirements.
+As more PC games are released, it is important that you look at the minimum and maximum hardware specs before buying it.
+It is a good idea because you don’t want to buy a PC game, then get home, install it into your gaming laptop or PC, and find out it doesn’t work because it doesn’t meet your hardware requirements.

-Purchase games that are over the stated minimum hardware specifications compared to your existing gaming laptop hardware – Meaning that if the minimum specs say “processor – Intel i3 or better” and you have an Intel i7 laptop, then the PC game meets your laptop hardware or that the PC game will work in your laptop.
+Buy games that are over the minimum hardware spec compared to your existing gaming laptop hardware – meaning that if the minimum specs say “processor – Intel i3 or better” and you have an Intel i7 laptop, then you are set.
+The game will work on your laptop.

-For the best gaming performance, especially high hardware demanding games, it is recommended to turn down the screen resolution.
-This will enhance your gaming experience by increasing the frames per second.
+For the best gaming performance, especially high-end games, it’s best to turn down the screen resolution.
+This will better your gaming experience and better your frames per second.

-As more software and games are installed the laptop or PC starts to underperform, making it slow.
+As you install more software and games your laptop will start to underperform, making it run slower.
 You can either do a Disk clean-up that comes with Windows 10 or use a free third party software such as CCleaner.

-Also, make sure that you close all software or applications running on your windows system.
-Also go to “Task Manager” by pressing “Ctrl-Alt-Delete, and check to see which applications are using the most CPU, memory and disk space.
+Also, make sure that you close all apps running in the background of your windows system.
+Also go to “Task Manager” by pressing “Ctrl-Alt-Delete, and check to see which apps are using the most CPU, memory and disk space.

 Make sure that drivers for your laptop are up to date, especially the graphics card’s drivers.

-Invest in purchasing a PC gamepad or use your existing console controller instead of your keyboard and mouse.
-It is another way to increase your gaming experience as most games work best with a controller.
+Invest in buying a gamepad or use your existing console controller.
+It is another way to better your gaming experience as most games work best with a gamepad.

-The Xbox One gamepad is recommended for Windows, although the PlayStation controller can work just well, you would need to find a third party software for it to work.
+The Xbox One gamepad is better for a Windows, although the PlayStation controller can work just as well.
+You would need to find a third party app for it to work.

-Playing games on the laptop take much of the laptop’s battery power significantly.
+Playing games on your gaming laptop will take much of your laptop’s battery power.